acidlake/nolatech-frontend-admin/README.md

 # Frontend Project

-This is the frontend part of the project, built using SvelteKit, Tailwind CSS, and Shadcn.
+This is the frontend part of the nolatech job challange, the api is: [Nolatech Backend APi](https://github.com/acidlake/nolatech-backend-api) , built using SvelteKit, Tailwind CSS, and Shadcn.
 The application is deployed on Cloudflare Pages and uses Cloudflare for DNS, domain management, SSL certificates, and CI/CD, with GitHub for version control.

 ## Table of Contents